FREVA-CLINT/freva-deployment/docs/Transition.md

 # Appendix II: Transitioning guide

-The following serves as a guide to transition an existing freva instance (within the python*2* frame work) to the new (python*3* based) version.
+The following serves as a guide to transition an existing Freva instance (within the python*2* frame work) to the new (python*3* based) version.

 ## Transition to new Database
-We have created a small command line interface (`freva-migrate`) that helps migrating content of an existing freva framework to the new one.
+We have created a small command line interface (`freva-migrate`) that helps migrating content of an existing Freva framework to the new one.
 The `freva-migrate` command has currently one sub commands:

-The new system has witnessed small changes to the database structure the `database` sub-command of the `freva-migrate` command helps to transition to this new database structure.
-To migrate a database of a old installation of the freva system to a freshly deployed freva instance used the following command:
+The new system has witnessed small changes to the database structure.
+The `database` sub-command of the `freva-migrate` command helps to transition to this new database structure.
+To migrate a database of an old installation of the Freva system to a freshly deployed Freva instance use the following command:

 ```
 usage: freva-migrate database [-h] [--old-port OLD_PORT] [--old-db OLD_DB] [--old-pw OLD_PW] [--old-user OLD_USER]